Pullbacks of metric bundles and Cannon-Thurston maps: Applications, examples and related results

-\begin{theorem} Suppose $X$ is a metric (graph) bundle over $B$ satisfying hypotheses of section 5.
+\begin{theorem} Suppose $X$ is a metric (graph) bundle over $B$ satisfying the hypotheses of Theorem \ref{CT for mgbdl} such that $X$ is a proper metric space.
 Let $F=F_b$ where $b\in B$.
 Suppose $\partial F$ is not homeomorphic to a dendrite and also the CT map $\partial F\map \partial X$ is surjective.
-Finally suppose $X$ is a proper metric space.

-Then for all $\xi\in \partial B$ we have $\Lambda'_{\xi}\neq \emptyset$. \end{theorem}
+Then for all $\xi\in \partial B$ we have $\Lam{\xi, X}(F)\neq \emptyset$. \end{theorem}